-We adopt the Nambu-Jona-Lasinio model as a chiral effective model of QCD.
-The chiral phase structure is investigated by the non-perturbative renormalization group at finite temperature and finite density.
-We included the large-N non-leading diagrams in the beta function and they largely change the boundary position and shape of phase boundary.
+We analyze the Nambu-Jona-Lasinio model which is a chiral effective model of QCD by using the non-perturbative renormalization group at finite temperature and finite density.
+We discuss the chiral phase diagram in the model.
+We include the large-N non-leading contribution in the beta function and discuss its effects for the phase boundary.